 Next, the applicant must pass qualifying tests, which FINRA administers.
 Each test covers a wide array of topics on the markets and the securities industry’s regulation.

 The license an applicant earns determines which securities they will be able to buy and sell.
 Two of the most common licenses are the Series 7 and Series 63.
 The Series 7 license allows brokers to sell virtually any individual security, excepting commodities futures, real estate, and life insurance.
-Series 63 allows professionals to sell any security in any state if they already hold a Series 6 or Series 7 license.
+Series 63 allows professionals with a Series 6 or Series 7 license to sell securities in any state.

 Have FINRA Qualifications Changed?

 FINRA recently created a test, the Securities Industry Essentials (SIE) exam.
-It’s geared towards people just breaking into the securities industry, and almost anyone is eligible to take it.
+It’s geared towards people just breaking into the securities industry, with open eligibility for almost anyone.
 The SIE bundles information from a number of older FINRA exams.
 Test takers can use a successful SIE to gain employment with a FINRA member firm and to qualify for Series 7, Series 63 and other exams as ‘top-off’ accreditation.
+1

 That said, passing the SIE does not qualify a person to sell securities.
 It simply sets them up to take next steps into the industry.
 Established registered representatives whose credentials have not lapsed do not have to take SIE retroactively.